-The Bury RSPCA was founded over 100 years ago and helped local animal owners with veterinary fees, micro-chipping and neutering.
+The Bury RSPCA was founded over 100 years ago.

 In 2005 it was agreed that the Bury Branch would merge with the Oldham Branch and together they would form a bigger and stronger branch.
 The Branch was renamed RSPCA Bury, Oldham & District and continued with the Bury Branch charity number of 226624.

 We are a separately registered branch of the RSPCA and are primarily responsible for raising funds locally.
 We receive no government funding, lottery aid or daily funding from the National RSPCA or donations made to it.

 “If Legislation to protect animals is to be effective it must be adequately enforced” – Richard Martin MP 1822 co founder of the RSPCA